-The Compensation Committee set the following payout ranges for our NEOs as a percentage of base salary based on the achievement of the metrics above, which payouts were made 50% in cash and 50% in fully vested Class A common stock.
-If financial metrics are achieved at or below threshold, personal objectives cannot be paid out higher than target.
-Achievement between threshold and maximum levels are calculated using linear interpolation.
+The Compensation Committee set the following payout ranges for our NEOs as a percentage of the Target Annual Incentive Plan opportunity based on the achievement of the metrics above.
+If financial metrics are achieved at or below Threshold, personal objectives cannot be paid out higher than Target.